-Reactions to Michael Bennett arrest warrant shows that facts don’t matter
+Reactions to Michael Bennett arrest warrant show that facts don’t matter

 As soon as word came down of former Seahawks defensive lineman Michael Bennett’s felony arrest warrant Friday, outkickthecoverage.com’s Clay Travis — who has been critical of Bennett for months — took to Twitter to gloat.

-“Lying, racebaiting fraud Michael Bennett indicted for felony charge involving injury of an elderly paraplegic person,” Travis tweeted.
+“Lying, race-baiting fraud Michael Bennett indicted for felony charge involving injury of an elderly paraplegic person,” Travis tweeted.
 “NFL man of the year locked up for 2018.”

 Just a few minutes later, Intercept writer and Black Lives Matter activist Shaun King weighed in with a different point of view.

 “Sure.
-An officer saw Michael Bennett brutally assault a sweet old woman, said nothing, did nothing, then they decided to charge him with felony assault…14 months later,” King tweeted.
+An officer saw Michael Bennett brutally assault a sweet old woman, said nothing, did nothing, then they decided to charge him with felony assault …14 months later,” King tweeted.
 “BOGUS.”

 Not long after, former ESPN reporter and self-proclaimed conservative Britt McHenry tossed her thoughts into the Twitterverse.

 “Michael Bennett is a proven race-baiting liar.
-But liberals propped him up as “Man of the Year” & gave him an SI cover,” McHenry wrote.
+But liberals propped him up as ‘Man of the Year’ & gave him an SI cover,” McHenry wrote.
 “Now, THEY’RE STILL DEFENDING HIM.
 Hurting an elderly paraplegic somehow isn’t that bad?
 It’s insane.
 But keep blaming police officers.”

 And then Tariq Nasheed, a black film producer and media personality, dove into the fray.

-“They are putting this bogus charge on Michael Bennett to send a message to OTHER Black NFL players to stop calling out white supremacy, or they will use the system of white supremacy to target other Black players who get too ‘uppity’,” Nasheed tweeted.
+“They are putting this bogus charge on Michael Bennett to send a message to OTHER Black NFL players to stop calling out white supremacy, or they will use the system of white supremacy to target other Black players who get too ‘uppity,’ ” Nasheed tweeted.

 Ladies and gentlemen, welcome to the world in which we live.
 Scroll through social media, and you’ll find countless examples highlighting such division on this topic.
 And I’m not talking about trolls with 43 followers and a picture of Uncle Rico as their avatars.
 I’m talking about some of the well-established, respected media members in the country.